mitranim/wordplay/readme.md

 cellery (well-packed assortment of greens) © LJ

-"existence of 'admin' implies existence of 'admax'" (the former is when you have adblocker installed, the latter is if you do not) © LR
+existence of "admin" implies existence of "admax" (the former is when you have adblocker installed, the latter is if you do not) © LR

 oddmin © M

 koñnibalism [🐴] © M

-"existence of 'lesson' implies existence of 'moreon'" © M
+existence of "lesson" implies existence of "moreon" © M

 laterr (when your tardiness causes a big issue down the line) © LJ